AndroPyro28/react-typescript/Readme.md

 #React.ComponentType for Component props

-#React.ChangeEvent<HTMLInputElement> for onchange callback functions in input
+#React.ChangeEvent<HTMLInputElement> for onchange event callback functions in input | select etc

+#React.MouseEvent<HTMLButtonElement> for mouse event callback functions like click function or mouse on any element